dpetrini/multiple-view/README.md

 Keep watching this repository as more code will be added soon.
 If you have any inquire or request please use the issues tab.

+Also, check the library we use for training the models: [https://github.com/dpetrini/nova](https://github.com/dpetrini/nova)

 ## Instructions for inference with multiple views

 python3 multi_view_clf_test.py -h